 The General Manager shall not cause or allow assets to be jeopardized.
-Further, without limiting the scope of the foregoing by this enumeration, the General Manager shall not allow:
+Additionally, this list does not limit the scope of what was previously mentioned, the General Manager shall not allow:

 - EL 2.1: Inadequate insurance coverage, including an annual comprehensive disclosure to the board. - EL 2.1.1: Inadequate liability insurance for board members. - EL 2.2: Premises or property that are inadequately: - A. cleaned, - B. maintained, or - C. secured. - EL 2.3: Inadequate protection of sensitive or proprietary information. - EL 2.3.1: Inadequate non-disclosure agreements, as appropriate. - EL 2.4: Share redemptions in excess of \$10,000/month without board approval.